umutcanceyhan7/umutcanceyhan7/README.md

 ## Hi there!
 Glad to see you here 👋 ![visitors](https://visitor-badge.glitch.me/badge?page_id=${umutcanceyhan7}.${umutcanceyhan7})
 ## I am Umutcan Ceyhan.
-I am a Senior Computer Engineer Student at IZTECH.
+I am a Fullstack Developer at Studiodx.
 ### Contact me
 ## [<img width="36px" src="https://img.icons8.com/color/344/linkedin.png"/>][linkedin] [<img width="36px" src="https://img.icons8.com/color/344/gmail--v1.png"/>][mail]
 <details>
  <summary><h3>About Me</h3></summary>

-#### I am 21 and I'm currently working on my Personal Growth.
+#### I am 23 and I'm currently working on my Personal Growth.
 #### My first aim is to develop my communication and leadership skills.
 Also, I am learning new things in project management too.
 I am trying to experience as much field as possible to understand what I like to do most.
 I am still looking for it.
 I could not choose one yet.
 Nowadays, Back-end Web and Mobile Development are in my scope.
 I am trying to explore new things and working to increase my knowledge of programming concepts.
 I want to work with Solidity soon to step into the blockchain world!
 If you need an active learner, please feel free to contact me. :smile:
 </details>
 <details>